 By Air: The nearest airport is in Pune, about 120 kilometres away.
 You can take a taxi or a bus to Mahabaleshwar from there.

 By Bus: The most convenient bus route to Mahabaleshwar is from Mumbai.
 The approximate distance is 250 kilometres and the journey usually takes 5-6 hours.

 By Train: The nearest railway station to Mahabaleshwar is Wathar, 60 km away.
 Alternatively, take a train to Pune and then a taxi or bus to Mahabaleshwar.

-Needless to say, Mahabaleshwar is teeming with ancient temples, captivating natural landscape, scintillating valleys and mesmerising forts.
+Needless to say, Mahabaleshwar is teeming with ancient temples, captivating natural landscape, scintillating valleys and mesmerising forts - so many places to visit in Mahabaleshwar!
 The ensemble necessitates an extended and comfortable stay in Mahabaleshwar, and you can have it at Club Mahindra Sherwood resort or Saj Mahabaleshwar Club Mahindra Affiliate Resort in Mahabaleshwar.
 You can go through Club Mahindra reviews to know more about these properties.
 Spacious and comfortable rooms laced with all modern amenities and located amidst enchanting locales is the USP of these properties.
 The in-house restaurant serves various local cuisine and helps you savour every moment of your stay at Sherwood resort in Mahabaleshwar, Maharashtra.